 SCIENTIFIC BACKGROUND

-In combined hyperlipidemia (hyperlipidemia type IIb according to the Fredrickson classification), triglycerides and LDL (low density lipoprotein) cholesterol are elevated and HDL cholesterol is often lowered.
+In combined hyperlipidemia (hyperlipidemia type IIb according to the Fredrickson classification), triglycerides and LDL (low density lipoprotein) cholesterol are elevated, and HDL cholesterol is often lowered.
 Total cholesterol levels may be in the normal range, but are often elevated.
-In gel electrophoresis, strong beta and pre-beta bands are shown and the alpha band is visible.
-The fasting serum is slightly cloudy.
+In gel electrophoresis, strong beta and pre-beta bands are shown, and the alpha band is visible.
+Fasting serum is slightly cloudy.
 Xanthomas are tendinous and tuberous.

 In the broadest sense, combined hyperlipidemia can be linked to pathogenic variants of three genes: